AchLim/audit_trail_logger/README.md

 If you use this implementation in your academic work, please cite the corresponding paper:

-> Ach.
-Lim et al., *A Comparative Analysis of the Effectiveness of Hash-Chain-Based and Traditional Logging Audit Trail Systems in Detecting Data Manipulation*, 2025.
+> V. Lim et al., *A Comparative Analysis of the Effectiveness of Hash-Chain-Based and Traditional Logging Audit Trail Systems in Detecting Data Manipulation*, 2025.

 ---